4s6ggs/icom-icm710-vfo/README.md

 **Python source code is not included in the public GitHub release.**

-The repository is intended to provide the controller application, documentation, release information, and supporting project material.
+The repository provides the controller application, documentation, screenshots, and release information.

 ---